NapthaAI/docs/docs/NapthaModules/0-overview.md

 # What are Naptha Modules?

 Naptha Modules are the building blocks of Naptha multi-agent applications, which enable them to run across multiple nodes.
-There are currently seven types of modules:
+There are currently six types of modules:

 - Agent modules
 - Agent orchestrator modules